RakambdaOrg/YTTracker/README.md

 * The number of videos opened.

 The count and time of videos opened are counted only one time per each hour maximum.
 This is to avoid having unintended reloads of the page bringing up the statistics.

+You can also choose to send those data to a server to be able to compare your self with others.
+The stats are available [here](https://yttracker.mrcraftcod.fr/).

 ##Screenshots
 <div align="center">